10+1 Amazing Verona Sightseeing Tours

 11 Bicycle Tour

 Verona city center is quite flat, with limited access to cars, offering perfect conditions for a tour with bicycles.
 In just two hours it will be possible to visit what by walking usually takes a day or more, getting to those churches and monuments that are away from the very center of the city.
-With e-bikes it will be possible to add extra comfort to the tour, reaching the hillside of Verona for a panoramic ride and even venture along the river Adige into Valpolicella for a cellar tour and wine tasting.8 The Middle Age
+With e-bikes it will be possible to add extra comfort to the tour, reaching the hillside of Verona for a panoramic ride and even venture along the river Adige into Valpolicella for a cellar tour and wine tasting.

-information >>
+Further information >>

 9 The Renaissance

-information >>
+Further information >>

 10 Fortresses Walls and Towers